 Do you accept credit cards?

-I currently accept checks and cash only.
+I currently accept checks, cash and Venmo.